-Beginning in fiscal 2008, the United States economy deteriorated significantly, resulting in a reduction in our revenue as clients delayed, down-sized or cancelled initiatives that required the use of professional services.
-Subsequently, many European and Asia Pacific countries reported significant contraction in their economics.
-While economic conditions in many parts of the world began to improve during our fiscal 2011, more recently, there is uncertainty regarding general economic conditions and in particular the economic impact of the continuing fiscal crisis in Europe.
-Deterioration of the global economy or tightening credit markets, could result in a reduction in the demand for our services and adversely affect our business in the future.
+While economic conditions in many parts of the world began to improve during our fiscal 2011, there continues to be uncertainty regarding general economic conditions and, in particular, the economic impact of the continuing fiscal crisis in Europe and slowing economic growth in parts of Asia.
+Deterioration of or uncertainty related to the global economy or tightening credit markets could result in a reduction in the demand for our services and adversely affect our business in the future.
 In addition, the use of professional services consultants on a project-by-project basis could decline for non-economic reasons.
 In the event of a reduction in the demand for our consultants, our financial results would suffer.